German Evangelical Lutheran Church of St. Mark

-The German Evangelical Lutheran Church of St. Mark is an historic former church and current synagogue building located at 323 East 6th Street between First and Second Avenues in the East Village neighborhood of Manhattan, in New York City, New York, United States.
+The German Evangelical Lutheran Church of St. Mark is a historic former church and current synagogue building located at 323 East 6th Street between First and Second Avenues in the East Village neighborhood of Manhattan, in New York City, New York, United States.

 Church building

 The Renaissance Revival style former church was built in 1847 by the Evangelical Lutheran Church of St. Matthew which first rented it to St. Mark's and subsequently sold it to them in 1857.
 By the end of the nineteenth century the congregation was in decline as congregants were moving elsewhere.
 Much of the church membership was killed in the 1904 General Slocum disaster, most of the victims being women and children, and the congregation never recovered.

 General Slocum disaster

 In 1904, The Ladies' Aid Society (Frauenhilfsverein) chartered the General Slocum steamboat for their summer outing on the East River.
 The boat caught fire and over 1000 parishioners perished in one of the worst disasters in the city's history.
 Thereafter Germans began moving uptown from the Lower East Side, primarily to Yorkville and abandoned the church.
 The parish of St. Mark's merged with the Zion Church in Yorkville in 1946 to become Zion St. Mark's Evangelical Lutheran Church.